Happy Self-Care Weekend! I`ve made some simple Self-Care practices for a Healthy Mind, Happy Body and a Holy Soul.

 3) Eat healthy food: Don’t forget to fuel your body mind and soul with holy soul food.
 I love Pinterest when I make vegetarian/vegan dinner and lunch.
 There is so much delicious food out there, why don’t you let yourself change it up a bit and try something different?
 Here are some delicious recipes you can try out this weekend 🙂

 4) Compassion: Remember that every single person that you walk by has a story, their story could be that they are depressed, they have anxiety or have lost their loved ones.
-If you smile to everyone that you see and encounter in your daily life, your heart center will become more balanced and you whole aura will shine bright with love for all.
+If you smile to everyone that you see and encounter in your daily life, your heart center will become more balanced and you whole aura will shine brightly with love for all.

 5) Journaling: Write down your thoughts and feelings in a meditation journal or notebook.
 Write down your experiences, your thoughts, insights and your challenges and how you have overcome them.
 In a blank page write down the title: What am I grateful for in my life?
 You can draw, color and make lists of your gratitude that you have.
-With mindful journaling, we bring attention towards our emotions, thoughts and we visualize our dreams and hopes on paper.
+With mindful journaling, we bring attention to our emotions, thoughts and we visualize our dreams and hopes on paper.
 The practice will make you become more aware of what your joys are in your life.

 I wish you a healthy, happy and holy Self-Care weekend!!
 Why don`t you leave me a comment below and tell me how you felt after trying the practices.
 How did you like the recipes?
 The body can?
 The pranayama exercises? the mindful drinking?